raptazure/blog/content/about.md

 <div >

-Disciple of λόγος.
+- Disciple of Spinoza's God.
-Linguistics & Philosophy.

-> Deus sive Natura.
-> Δακρυόεν γελάσασα.
+- Into linguistics and philosophy.

 </div>